 Each August, the VR state office provides to VR field staff a list of the approved GSTs from earlier in the fiscal year.
 VR staff members review the list, discuss with the relevant VR Manager the GST proposals that are being submitted for consideration in the upcoming fiscal year, and provide an initial response with Regional Director approval to the VR state office's list by September 15.

-Designated VR state office staff members review the proposal to ensure compliance with policy and submit the template and supporting documentation to the VR deputy division director for Field Services Delivery and the VR director.
+For new and repeating GST activities, designated VR state office staff members review the proposal to ensure compliance with policy and submit the template and supporting documentation to the VR deputy division director for Field Services Delivery and the VR director.

 The VR deputy division director for Field Services Delivery and the VR director review the proposed GST.
 When necessary, the VR director consults with executive management before approving the GST.